 In 2014, the Anna Lindh Foundation awarded Khaled its Mediterranean Journalist Award in the press category.
 This website, The Chronikler, won the 2012 Best of the Blogs (BOBs) for the best English-language blog.
 Khaled was longlisted for the Orwell journalism prize in 2020.

 In addition, Khaled works as communications director at Carbon Market Watch, an NGO based in Brussels.

 Khaled lives with his beautiful and brilliant wife, Katleen, who works in humanitarian aid.
-The foursome is completed by the minis: Iskander, their playful, smart, charming, sociable and adorable son, and Sky, their playful, charming, mischievous and footballing cat.
+The foursome is completed by Iskander, their smart and charming son, and Sky, their playful, charming, mischievous and footballing cat.

 Egyptian by birth, Khaled's life has been divided between the Middle East and Europe.
 He grew up in Egypt and the UK, and has lived in Belgium, on and off, since 2001.
 He holds dual Egyptian-Belgian nationality.